Best Citi® Rewards Credit Cards

 If you’re looking to go all out with credit card rewards, the Citi Premier Card is the right call for you.
 Right off the bat, you can earn a huge sign-up bonus of 60,000 points after spending $4,000 in the first three months, which can give you the equivalent of $600 in gift cards.

 But the rewards really pile up after that, as the card pays an ongoing, generous three times the points in a number of popular categories, from restaurants and supermarkets to gas stations and travel.

 For those who like to travel and spend on their credit cards, the Citi Premier Card offers the perfect match of big rewards for everyday spending.
 However, this card has a annual fee.
 Additionally, there’s no introductory APR at this time.
 Instead, the card carries a APR from account opening.

 Some customers prefer earning ThankYou Points rather than simple generic rewards.
 For those types of users, the Citi Rewards+ Card is the answer.

 This card offers 2x ThankYou Points at supermarkets and gas stations, up to $6,000 per year, in addition to 1 point per dollar spent everywhere else.
-And for a limited time, cardholders can earn 5x ThankYou Points at restaurants, also up to $6,000 in the first 12 months.

 This card features a 0% introductory APR on purchases and balance transfers, which changes to a APR after 15 months.
 A sign-up bonus convertible into $200 in gift cards is available for those who spend $1,500 in the first three months of card ownership and can be redeemed at thankyou.com.
 Plus, this card has no annual fee.